giacomolanciano/predictive-elasticity-monasca/README.md

 [Giacomo Lanciano](mailto:giacomo.lanciano@sns.it)\*, Filippo Galli, Tommaso Cucinotta, Davide Bacciu, Andrea Passarella<br>
 *Under review*<br>

-This work extends our [previous one](https://github.com/giacomolanciano/UCC2021-predictive-auto-scaling-openstack) appeared at the *IEEE/ACM 14th International Conference on Utility and Cloud Computing (UCC'21)*.

 *Abstract:* This paper introduces an architecture for *predictive* cloud operations, with a focus on auto-scaling policies that rely on forecasting the state of cloud services in the short-term future.
 Traditionally, auto-scaling consists in *reactive* automation rules that, e.g., trigger scaling actions when current values of resource consumption